-Today I want to share on common baby problems that may be encountered at birth or just a few months after birth and how to deal with them.
+Today I want to share on common baby problems that may be encountered at birth to three months after birth and how to deal with them.
 Those common problems are:

 Jaundice in newborns

 Jaundice is the yellowing of the skin due to the build up of bilirubin in the blood when the liver is unable to break it down .It is critical to look for signs within 3 to 5 days after birth.
 Some times it is difficult to detect in darked skin infants and special test including blood test can be done to detect this.

 Jaundice identification can be done in the hospital before discharge.
 This condition is likely to happen in boys ,babies who have loss a lot of weight just after birth, mothers who are diabetic or if there was an induced labor.
 Also premature infant because the liver is not properly developed can also show signs of jaundice.
 There are different causes of jaundice .One could be the normal course of events of child birth(physiological) at it can be a disease(pathological) for example hepatitis, infection or liver dysfunction.
 Jaundice can be treated by placing the infant under ultraviolet lamp(bililight) or if not severe the infant can be allowed to leave the hospital with the parents exposing the infant to mild sunlight for a few minutes.
 If yellowing of the skin occurs two or more months after birth then it would be best to take the infant for a check up.